-Hospitals that filed a full MCR for the subject cost reporting period must follow the instructions provided in this (left) column for each section.
-Where specified, hospitals must report the data as stated in the hospital's CMS 2552-10, Worksheet E-4 (formerly named CMS 2552-96 Worksheets E-3, Part IV and E-3, Part VI) from the subject cost reporting period.
-Deviation from what is stated on Worksheets E-3, Part IV and E-3, Part VI must be supported and attested to by the FI prior to submission of this application in order to be accepted by the CHGME Payment Program.
-In some instances, the instructions are the same for all hospitals irrespective of the type of MCR the hospital filed for the subject cost reporting period.
+GUIDE TO INSTRUCTIONS The Hospitals that filed a full MCR for the subject cost Hospitals that filed a Low or No-Utilization MCR Section reporting period must follow the instructions provided in for the subject recent cost reporting period must follow and Line this (left) column for each section.
+Where specified, the instructions provided in this (right) column for each Number hospitals must report the data as stated in the hospital's section.
+In some instances, the instructions are the that the CMS 2552-10, Worksheet E-4 (formerly named CMS same for all hospitals irrespective of the type of MCR instruct-2552-96 Worksheets E-3, Part IV and E-3, Part VI) from the hospital filed for the subject cost reporting period. ions the subject cost reporting period.
+Deviation from what In those cases, only one set (i.e., one column) of apply to is stated on Worksheets E-3, Part IV and E-3, Part VI instructions is provided. are identified must be supported and attested to by the FI prior to in this submission of this application in order to be accepted by area in the CHGME Payment Program.
+In some instances, the the instructions are the same for all hospitals irrespective of following the type of MCR the hospital filed for the subject cost table. reporting period.
 In those cases, only one set (i.e., one column) of instructions is provided.
+Hospitals that have not completed at least three (3) MCR periods must follow the instructions provided in italics, where provided below.